iliangagliardi/mongodb-x509-certificates-gen/README.md

 to validate client certificate using the CA-chain specified on the server

-`openssl verify -verbose -CAfile mongodb-ca.pem -purpose sslclient client.pem`
+`openssl verify -verbose -CAfile ca_chain.pem -purpose sslclient client.pem`

 ## Certificate chain